 - Support for the cloud storage services (GoogleDrive, Dropbox, OneDrive, Box…)

-- Files can be easily shared right from the app
+- You can easily share files right from the app

 Steps on how to convert image into text using Image to Word Converter App